The recent OneLogin breach has people talking about the safety of password managers and cloud services, in general.

 - We audit our security like the IRS does taxes.
 We hire good guys who try to break Dashlane before the bad ones do.
 They do this within our software and our business.

 - We enforce good password policies.
 We require Dashlane users to have a minimum 8-character Master Password with a mix of uppercase letters, lowercase letters, and a number.
-It makes everyone inherently safer, although it might be stressful to know that we can never send it to you or reset it for you if you forget it – it’s for your own good.
+It makes everyone inherently safer, and although it might be stressful to know that we can never send it to you or reset it for you if you forget it, it’s for your own good.

 We’re committed to continuously improving the security of Dashlane to keep the data of millions of users and thousands of businesses safe.
 If you want to know more, don’t hesitate to check our Security page or download our Security White Paper for technical details on our patented security infrastructure.